-In addition, either Truman Street or San Fernando Road could potentially accommodate Metro's new transit initiatives that include new transit stations/stops and Bus Rapid Transit (BRT) on Truman Street or Modern Streetcar (Tram) on San Fernando Road.
-Metro is also
+In addition, either Truman Street or San Fernando Road could potentially accommodate Metro's new transit initiatives that include new transit stations/ stops and Bus Rapid Transit (BRT) on Truman Street or

 The decline of the commercial strip.

 The Truman Road corridor.